MasterBaconMan/Jarvis-clip-that/README.md

 "Quit" - Quits the program

-"Increase Volume" - Raises system volume
+"Increase Volume" - Raises system volume (You can specify a number)

-"Decrease Volume" - Lowers system volume
+"Decrease Volume" - Lowers system volume (You can specify a number)

 "Play" - Pauses/Unpauses media last selected